bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 ## Install instructions

 The node can be installed with the community package feature.
 It can also be installed manually.
-If you need more information on that please refer to the n8n docs.
+If you need more information on that, please refer to the n8n docs.

-# Set-up instructions
+# Setup instructions

-To set-up this node you will have to create an App in Exact online.
+To setup this node you will have to create an App in Exact online.
 Below there is a step by step guide on how to do this.
 In the future there might be a possibility to simply select it from the app store of Exact Online.
+I will be looking into getting it approved at a later date.

-The Images are mostly in Dutch, but should be clear enough for you to follow along.
+The Images should be clear enough for you to follow along.

 Login into Exact Online by clicking on the marked button